How to make friends at University

 6. RLA events

-If you live in Cardiff University Residences, then good news, you have a whole team of dedicated students who are running events just for you.
-We'll be doing everything from cookalongs to movie nights and it's the perfect opportunity to meet other students especially because you cant go out because of isolation.
+If you live in Cardiff University Residences, then good news - you have a whole team of dedicated students who are running events just for you.
+We'll be doing everything from cookalongs to movie nights and it's the perfect opportunity to meet other students on campus.

-There are plenty of opportunities to take part in volunteering at uni, check out the volunteering pages on the university website to see what is happening.
+There are plenty of opportunities to take part in volunteering at Uni, check out the Student Led Services to see what's going on.
 It's a great way to do something worthwhile (which feels really good!) and meet loads of new likeminded people at the same time.

 Tips on making friends